 - To raise your self-esteem, you have to pay attention to yourself.

 When you find your purpose and work hard to realize it, your life will always remain in perspective.
 It could be as simple as taking care of my body more and exercising more often.
 It doesn’t matter if your purpose was big or small.
-As long as you have one, you will be well on your way to raising your self-esteem below.
+As long as you have one, you will be well on raising your self-esteem below.

 Always stay true to yourself, be honest, be kind, and humble.
 It’s going to be hard at first.
 There will be a lot of temptation to give in and sacrifice your values for short-term gain.
 But believe me, no amount of money or media possessions will compare to the increase in self-esteem you get if you stay true to who you are.